HighNESS Conceptual Design Report: Volume I: Experimental campaign with advanced reflectors

 \subsubsection{Discussion}

 The experimental campaign at the HiCANS test station was part of a series of efforts by HighNESS to characterize the advanced reflectors.
-The models we have developed and used in the simulations so far confirmed their promising application to cold, very cold and ultra-cold neutron sources.
+The models developed and used in the simulations so far confirmed their promising application to cold, very cold and ultracold neutron sources.
 The experiment, first attempt to verify these effects, was not originally part of the HighNESS plan and it was arranged at the eleventh hour when the opportunity arose.
-The insights we had gained from the design of the experiment at BNC were transposed to the setup for the test station, but the impromptu decision made it hard to perform an in-depth study beforehand.
-This fact may have contributed to have inconclusive results from the beamtime.
-Nevertheless, this experience allows us to pin down the technical criticality involved in performing this kind of experiment and possible improvements:
+The insights gained from the design of the experiment at BNC were transposed to the setup for the test station, but the impromptu decision made it hard to perform an in-depth study beforehand.
+This fact may have contributed to the inconclusive results from the beamtime.
+Nevertheless, this beamtime helped in pinning down critical technical challenges involved in performing this kind of experiment and possible improvements: